dracaruss/Apache-EC2-Server-Setup/README.md

 # Apache-EC2-Server-Setup

+Russell Alexander here!
-I'll demonstrate how I set up an Apache web server on EC2 in AWS in 3 different ways.
+Follow me as I demonstrate how to set up an Apache web server on EC2 in AWS in 3 different ways.
 First through the AWS console.
 Second by terraform.
 Third by using Jenkins to automate the terraform and entire workflow.